anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 When designing initializers for a type we are currently faced with the unfortunate fact that the more flexibility we wish to offer users the more boilerplate we are required to write and maintain.
 We usually end up with more boilerplate and less flexibility than desired.
 There have been various strategies employed to mitigate this problem.

 Sometimes properties that should be immutable are made mutable and a potentially unsafe ad-hoc two-phase initialization pattern is employed where an instance is initialized and then configured immediately afterwards.
 When properties that need to be mutable have a sensible default value they are simply default-initialized and the same post-initialization configuration strategy is employed when the default value is not correct for the intended use.
-This results in an instance which passes through several incorrect states before it is correctly initialized for its intended use.
+This results in an instance which may pass through several incorrect states before it is correctly initialized for its intended use.

 Flexible and concise initialization for both type authors and consumers will encourages using immutability where possible and removes the need for boilerplate from the concerns one must consider when designing the intializers for a type.